One of the best things you can do for your yoga practice is to create a yoga room at home. One room of your entirely dedicate to youor practice.

 There are myriad ways to do this.
 Personally, I love water features because they create a soothing energy in the room.
 Or you might like to use flowers.

 These natural items, along with some sunlight through the window, will help make your yoga room feel natural, energising and relaxing.
-Precisely the type of room you want to do yoga in.
+Precisely the type of room you want to workout in.

 My guide to yoga and meditation furniture will help you pick the most important items for your yoga studio.

-Inevitably there are certain items you’ll definitely want in your home yoga studio.
+Inevitably there are certain items you’ll definitely want in your home yoga studio, especially if you are creating a space in order to become a yoga teacher.
 Ideas include:

 - Perhaps a screen to play Youtube video on, if you like to follow along to yoga instructors on Youtube.